tustin2121/James_Somerton_Transcripts/_videos/m8DRQ9-sCSI.md

 I'm not saying making Poe and Finn gay would have saved the box office, probably the opposite, to be honest.
 But at least Disney could have said that they did something before any other studio. <span class="visual">That they put gay characters in a giant cinematic spectacle before most studios are willing to even *give us a movie at all*.</span> But this is the company that tossed *Love, Victor* back into the streaming closet, so what else would we expect?

-I mean, I'm sure Disney hasn't done anything like this before.
-[Turning as if someone's speaking to him from off-screen] What was that?
+I mean, I'm sure Disney hasn't done anything like this before. <u>[Turning as if someone's speaking to him from off-screen]</u> What was that?

 </james>
 <from></from>